SelimPCA/pca-scenery/README.md

 ### Running Tests

+You also need to provide the Django settings you want to use.
 To run your tests, use the following command:

 ```bash
 python -m scenery --django_settings=your_project.settings.test